apache/doris/docs/en/administrator-guide/config/fe_config.md

 ### async_load_task_pool_size

-Default：10
+Default: 10

-IsMutable：false
+IsMutable: false

-MasterOnly：true
+MasterOnly: true

 This configuration is just for compatible with old version, this config has been replaced by async_loading_load_task_pool_size, it will be removed in the future.

 ###  disable_show_stream_load

-Default：false
+Default: false

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Whether to disable show stream load and clear stream load records in memory.

 ### max_stream_load_record_size

-Default：5000
+Default: 5000

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Default max number of recent stream load record that can be stored in memory.

 ### fetch_stream_load_record_interval_second

-Default：120
+Default: 120

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 fetch stream load record interval.

 ### desired_max_waiting_jobs

-Default：100
+Default: 100

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

-Default number of waiting jobs for routine load and version 2 of load ， This is a desired number.
+Default number of waiting jobs for routine load and version 2 of load , This is a desired number.
 In some situation, such as switch the master, the current number is maybe more than desired_max_waiting_jobs.

 ### yarn_config_dir

-Default：PaloFe.DORIS_HOME_DIR + "/lib/yarn-config"
+Default: PaloFe.DORIS_HOME_DIR + "/lib/yarn-config"

-Default yarn config file directory ，Each time before running the yarn command, we need to check that the  config file exists under this path, and if not, create them.
+Default yarn config file directory ,Each time before running the yarn command, we need to check that the  config file exists under this path, and if not, create them.

 ### yarn_client_path

-Default：DORIS_HOME_DIR + "/lib/yarn-client/hadoop/bin/yarn"
+Default: DORIS_HOME_DIR + "/lib/yarn-client/hadoop/bin/yarn"

 Default yarn client path

 ### spark_launcher_log_dir

-Default： sys_log_dir + "/spark_launcher_log"
+Default:  sys_log_dir + "/spark_launcher_log"

 The specified spark launcher log dir

 ### spark_resource_path

-Default：none
+Default: none

 Default spark dependencies path

 ### spark_home_default_dir

-Default：DORIS_HOME_DIR + "/lib/spark2x"
+Default: DORIS_HOME_DIR + "/lib/spark2x"

 Default spark home dir

 ### spark_load_default_timeout_second

-Default：86400  (1天)
+Default: 86400  (1天)

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Default spark load timeout

 ### spark_dpp_version

-Default：1.0.0
+Default: 1.0.0

 Default spark dpp version

 ### hadoop_load_default_timeout_second

-Default：86400 * 3   (3天)
+Default: 86400 * 3   (3天)

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Default hadoop load timeout

 ### min_load_timeout_second

-Default：1 （1s）
+Default: 1 （1s）

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Min stream load timeout applicable to all type of load

 ### max_stream_load_timeout_second

-Default：259200 （3天）
+Default: 259200 （3天）

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 This configuration is specifically used to limit timeout setting for stream load.
 It is to prevent that failed stream load transactions cannot be canceled within a short time because of the user's large timeout setting

 ### max_load_timeout_second

-Default：259200 （3天）
+Default: 259200 （3天）

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Max load timeout applicable to all type of load except for stream load

 ### stream_load_default_timeout_second

-Default：600 （s）
+Default: 600 （s）

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Default stream load and streaming mini load timeout

 ### insert_load_default_timeout_second

-Default：3600    （1 hour）
+Default: 3600    （1 hour）

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Default insert load timeout

 ### mini_load_default_timeout_second

-Default：3600    （1 hour）
+Default: 3600    （1 hour）

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Default non-streaming mini load timeout

 ### broker_load_default_timeout_second

-Default：14400   （4 hour）
+Default: 14400   （4 hour）

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Default broker load timeout

 ### load_running_job_num_limit

-Default：0
+Default: 0

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 The number of loading tasks is limited, the default is 0, no limit

 ### load_input_size_limit_gb

-Default：0
+Default: 0

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 The size of the data entered by the Load job, the default is 0, unlimited

 ### delete_thread_num

-Default：10
+Default: 10

 Concurrency of delete jobs.

 ### load_etl_thread_num_normal_priority

-Default：10
+Default: 10

 Concurrency of NORMAL priority etl load jobs.
 Do not change this if you know what you are doing.

 ### load_etl_thread_num_high_priority

-Default：3
+Default: 3

 Concurrency of HIGH priority etl load jobs.
 Do not change this if you know what you are doing

 ### load_pending_thread_num_normal_priority

-Default：10
+Default: 10

 Concurrency of NORMAL priority pending load jobs.
 Do not change this if you know what you are doing.

 ### load_pending_thread_num_high_priority

-Default：3
+Default: 3

  Concurrency of HIGH priority pending load jobs.
 Load job priority is defined as HIGH or NORMAL.
 All mini batch load jobs are HIGH priority, other types of load jobs are NORMAL priority.
 Priority is set to avoid that a slow load job occupies a thread for a long time.
 This is just a internal optimized scheduling policy.
 Currently, you can not specified the job priority manually, and do not change this if you know what you are doing.

 ### load_checker_interval_second

-Default：5 （s）
+Default: 5 （s）

 The load scheduler running interval.
 A load job will transfer its state from PENDING to LOADING to FINISHED.
 The load scheduler will transfer load job from PENDING to LOADING while the txn callback will transfer load job from LOADING to FINISHED.
 So a load job will cost at most one interval to finish when the concurrency has not reached the upper limit.

 ### max_layout_length_per_row

-Default：100000
+Default: 100000

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Maximal memory layout length of a row. default is 100 KB.
 In BE, the maximal size of a RowBlock is 100MB(Configure as max_unpacked_row_block_size in be.conf).
 And each RowBlock contains 1024 rows.
 So the maximal size of a row is approximately 100 KB.
      eg.